 Aged horses often lose weight because of dental wear or metabolic disorders.
 Aged horses also may have reduced protein, fiber, and phosphorus digestion.
 Feeding a complete pelleted ration designed for aged horses or easily chewed hay cubes or pellets may improve the horse’s well-being if its teeth are a problem.
 However, a thorough medical and dental work-up should be done before drastically changing an old horse's ration.

-If an orphan foal has not received colostrum from its dam, it must receive either colostrum from another mare or frozen-stored colostrum within 24 hr of birth—preferably within the first 3–12 hr.
+If an orphan foal has not received colostrum from its dam, it must receive either colostrum from another mare or frozen-stored colostrum within 24 hours of birth—preferably within the first 3–12 hours.
 Antibody-rich plasma-replacement products for IV administration are available but are expensive and provide protection of questionable duration.